 BALDWIN WALLACE Suzuki Center

-With careful guidance from specially trained teachers, parents help their children learn to play violin or viola through the same natural process that occurs when their children learn to speak.
+With careful guidance from specially trained teachers, parents help their children learn to play violin, viola or cello through the same natural process that occurs when their children learn to speak.
 The establishment of this "Suzuki triangle" provides the stimulation and encouragement that children need to acquire other critical learning skills.

 The Baldwin Wallace Suzuki Center includes lessons and group classes for the violin for students ages 4 & up.
-Additionally, lessons and group classes for the viola are offered beginning at ages 7 & up.
+Lessons and group classes are also available for students starting at age 6 for cello, and age 7 for viola.

 - Dr. Suzuki said “Teaching music is not my main purpose.
 I want to make good citizens.
 If children hear fine music from the day of their birth and learn to play it, they develop sensitivity, discipline and endurance.
 They get a beautiful heart.”